juantercerodiego/-azure-network-protocols/README.md

 <img width="750" height="340" alt="what-is-active-directory-and-why-is-it-used" src="https://github.com/user-attachments/assets/a7707de8-8111-4851-a1d1-d536d941249a" />
 </p>

-<h1>Active Directory & User Management</h1>
+<h1>Network Security Groups (NSGs) and Inspecting Network Traffic</h1>
-This project shows how I set up and managed a company’s "Digital ID Office."
-I used Active Directory to create user accounts, organize them into departments, and manage their access to the company's network.<br />
+This lab demonstrates how to monitor and control the flow of data within a cloud environment.
+I used Wireshark to see live traffic and configured digital firewalls (NSGs) to manage which connections are allowed.<br />